omicsNLP/Auto-CORPus/configs/configs_guide.md

 this is optional and can be denoted as a single string instead but if a section would be uniquely identified by the use of two classes in combination, then both classes could be entered into the list.
 There is a logical AND operator applied to these values.

-You cannot state that a section is defined by the absence of a certain attribute.
+You cannot state that a section is defined by the absence of a certain attribute or value.

 Taking this further the value of the `tag` entry as well as all values within the `attrs` entry are processed as regex.
 AC will automatically enclose any `tag` and `value` entries with the regex start (`^`) and end (`$`) anchors, this is to ensure there are no